hzhou43/BSA-SAXS/README.md

 # BSA-SAXS
-unified understanding of how salt affects SAXS of BSA
+This project aims to present a unified understanding of how salt affects SAXS of BSA.